Do you currently have a website? If so, how does it fare in the following:

 Intelligent use of technology means using technology appropriately.
 No flashing lights highlighting stuff that’s not important.
 No tricks distracting me from your message.
 Simplicity counts.

 Each site should have a message and that message should be understood.
 What is your website’s message?
+Does it reflect your purpose and passion?
 Websites tell a story – not just in words – but in images and in the medium.
 If I’m on a healing website, I probably don’t want to have a headache when I get through viewing it.
 It needs to be peaceful.
 Does your website fit your message?
 Does it represent you well?

 A website can have multiple calls to action.
 What are they?
 Can you find your calls to action on your site?
 Are they clear?
 Can I actually take action – fill out the form, place the order, sign up, donate – or do I still need to take three more steps?

-The Computer Spirit will review your current website and suggest improvements.
+I can review your current website and suggest improvements…

 Now, not everyone needs a website.
-But if you’re doing one, you might as well make it work well!
+But if you do have one, you might as well make it work well!